medyagh/gopogh/README.md

 ## History
 I lead the minikube team and due to growing number PRs and number of integration tests on multiple OS, drivers, container runtimes.
-Each test failure on a PR generated  tens of thousands of lines for raw logs. (with system-level postmoretems) that made reviewing PRS slow and hard ! so during a hackathon, I built gopogh (short for go pretty or go home) that converts
+Each test failure on a PR generated tens of thousands of lines for raw logs. (with system-level postmortems) that made reviewing PRS slow and hard ! so during a hackathon, I built gopogh (short for go pretty or go home) that converts